 Starting date and time indicates when the rotation becomes active.
 Schedule rotations are calculated from this date and time.
 The time is often particularly important as it becomes the handover time for on-call responsibilities (e.g. start of business day vs. start of actual day at midnight).
 Default rotation start time is 08:00.

 End date and time indicates when the rotation ends and becomes inactive.
 No on-call rotation can be used after the specified end date of the rule.
 End date is optional; if it's left unspecified the rotation will continue indefinitely.

-Participants can be users, groups, teams and escalations in addition to No-One which is the specific participant type.
-If a rotation has No-One participant, nobody will be on-call for the time ranges that the no-one participant is configured to be on-call.
-A user or group can be included multiple times for more frequent participation in the rotation.
-Order of the participants can be changed by dragging and dropping the participants in the list.
+Participants are users, teams, and escalations in addition to No-One which is the specific participant type.
+If a rotation has No-One participant, nobody is on-call for the time ranges that the no-one participant is configured to be on-call.
+A user can be included multiple times for more frequent participation in the rotation.
+Change the order of the participants by dragging and dropping the participants on the list.
 Each participant is assigned a color and is represented with that color in the schedule preview.

-Rotation can be daily, weekly, or custom.
-Select daily rotation if participants will rotate every 24 hours starting from the specified starting date and time.
+Rotations are daily, weekly, or custom.
+Select daily rotation if participants rotate every 24 hours starting from the specified starting date and time.
 Select weekly rotation to rotate participants every week starting from the specified date and time.
 The custom rotation feature is useful to specify a different length of rotation (e.g. 8 hours, 3 days, 3 weeks, etc.) or to specify multiple start or end times and days of the week.

-Users can view & export schedules assigned to them by using "Your on call Schedule" button on My Profile Page.
+Users view & export schedules assigned to them by using the "Your on-call Schedule" button on My Profile Page.

-OpsGenie allows schedules to be exported in iCalendar format which is supported by Google Calendar, Microsoft Outlook and others.
+OpsGenie allows schedules to be exported in an iCalendar format which is supported by Google Calendar, Microsoft Outlook, and others.
 It includes the next 3 months of the schedule.

 To export a schedule click on the Export icon on the right of a schedule: